virt-manager/virt-manager/man/virt-install.rst

     via domcapabilities XML, so this will likely only work if using properly configured distro packages.

+``--boot uefi,firmware.feature0.name=enrolled-keys,firmware.feature0.enabled=no,firmware.feature1.name=secure-boot,firmware.feature1.enabled=yes``
+    Configure the VM to boot from UEFI and automatically choose a firmware that supports the specified features.
+This is the recommended way to run an unsigned guest operating system.
+See
+    https://libvirt.org/kbase/secureboot.html for detailed discussion about the
+    implications of the ``secure-boot`` and ``enrolled-keys`` firmware features.

-``--boot loader=/.../OVMF_CODE.fd,loader.readonly=yes,loader.type=pflash,nvram.template=/.../OVMF_VARS.fd,loader_secure=no``
+``--boot loader=/.../OVMF_CODE.fd,loader.readonly=yes,loader.type=pflash,nvram.template=/.../OVMF_VARS.fd``
     Specify that the virtual machine use the custom OVMF binary as boot firmware, mapped as a virtual flash chip.
 In addition, request that libvirt instantiate the VM-specific UEFI varstore from the custom "/.../OVMF_VARS.fd" varstore template.
-This is the recommended UEFI setup, and should be used if --boot uefi doesn't know about your UEFI binaries.
-If your UEFI firmware supports Secure boot feature you can enable it via loader_secure.

 Use --boot=? to see a list of all available sub options.
 Complete details at https://libvirt.org/formatdomain.html#elementsOS